SolarLune/resolv/readme.md

 ## Why did you create resolv?

 Because I was making games and frequently found that most frameworks tend to omit collision testing and resolution code.
 Collision testing isn't too hard, but it's done frequently enough, and most games need simple enough physics that it makes sense to make a library to handle collision testing and resolution for simple, "arcade-y" games.
+Note that Resolv is generally recommended for use for simpler games with non-grid-based objects.
+If your game has objects already contained in or otherwise aligned to a 2D array, then it would most likely be more efficient to use that array for collision detection instead of using Resolv.

 ## How do I install it?